timsetsfire/timsetsfire.github.io/_posts/2018-07-23-many-hot-encoder.markdown

 |6	|tokyo|0|0|1|
 |..|	..|..|..|..|

-## Many Hot Encoder
+## Many Hot Encoder / Pivot

-I don't know if it is appropriate to say that the _Many Hot Encoder_ is an extension of the _One Hot Encoder_, but I think it is easily understood as an extension.
+I like to consider _Many Hot Encoder_ as an extension of the _One Hot Encoder_, but describing it as a pivot is very easy to understand.
 Suppose you have a dataset where each record is a subject id, the subject id is not necessarily unique, meaning, it may appear more than once.
 This would be typical in a transaction dataset, where records represent a transaction, or a line item from a transaction.
 Items / features caught in a transaction

 1. subject id
 1. item name / sku / product number